 Year 32 of the Golden Age: the Ministry of Earth replaces the Ruling Council.

-Year 35 of the Golden Age: Valley Gail Keep is completed.
+Year 35 of the Golden Age: Valley Gale Keep is completed.

 Year 36 of the Golden Age: the Ministry of Earth collapses under countless layers of bureaucracy and widespread corruption.
 Eieber declares that the Slayer Dragons shall rule the world under the ideals of Truth, Liberty, and Justice.